 What Works in Mthethwa’s Approach

-- Strategy development around minor and exotic pairs helps sidestep direct USD exposure on most trades
+- Develops strategies around minor and exotic pair behavior to reduce direct USD exposure in most trades

 Potential Pitfalls to Watch

-- Trading less common pairs often requires stronger infrastructure, execution quality, and reliable data
+- Trading less common pairs can require stronger infrastructure, better execution quality, and reliable market data

 Successful South African Case Study: Jan Mabaso

-Operating from Kimberly since August 2021, Jan Mabaso keeps a concentrated book centered on AUD/NZD and XAU/USD.
+Operating from Kimberly since August 2021, Jan Mabaso keeps a concentrated book built around AUD/NZD and XAU/USD.

 What Works in Mabaso’s Approach

-- Blending a highly liquid metal with a cross pair creates complementary behavior
+- Combines a highly liquid metal with a cross pair, aiming for complementary behavior

-- Longer holding periods and focus deliver around $455 per trade on average
+- Uses longer holding periods; notes suggest around $455 per trade on average

 Potential Pitfalls to Watch

-- Low frequency and narrow scope can amplify concentration risk and reduce total opportunity
+- A narrow, lower-frequency scope can amplify concentration risk and reduce the number of trading opportunities available

 Forex Trading Success Story: Mandla Mathebula